JeremyBrent/stock_market_analyzer/README.md

 to end features include unittests, CICD with Github actions, environment creation with Make and requirements.txt, and github branch protection rules found [here](https://github.com/JeremyBrent/stock_market_analyzer/settings/branch_protection_rules/54816872) which require 1.
 PRs and 2. passing Github actions in order to update the main branch.
+Note, that I didn't require approvers on the branch protection rule due to the fact that there is no one else to review my code .... this would not be the case in a production environment and that would be a rule in said production environment.

+With more time, some things I would build upon would be:
+1. Added a comprehensive logging functionality, this is critical to production-worthy code
-With more time, some things I would build upon would be, expanding unittest portfolio would need to build out, and further developing the Github actions if we were deploying this model as a service
+2. Expanding unittest portfolio would need to build out
+3. Further developing the Github actions if we were deploying this model as a service